e271828e/Flight.jl/docs/notes/design/framework_spec.md

 **Declared in `output_types` = public; declared in `local_types` = private intermediate;
 declared in neither = build error; absent `output_types()` = no outputs** —
-visibility by declaration *site*, the same move as kind-by-declaration-shape.
+visibility by declaration *site*, the same move as class-by-declaration-shape.
 Ports in the contract are connectable, GUI-listed and log-exported. `local_types` entries occupy table cells (they must survive from their computing stage to `f`/guards, and they serve the author's own debug panels via the snapshot, §12.2), but they are non-connectable — a build error, not a